scottpdawson/xanderkdawson/pages/music.md

 I also am a flutist and clarinetist.
 I’ve played in pit orchestras for multiple theatre companies as a woodwind doubler.
 One of my favorite woodwind books to play was _You’re a Good Man, Charlie Brown_.
 I always enjoy collaborating with other musicians through ensembles and pit orchestras!

-{% imageRt "sax_in_group.jpg", "Crane School of Music" %}
+{% imageLt "berklee.jpg", "Berklee Online Certificates" %}

 I have been a student of [Berklee Online](https://online.berklee.edu/) since 2020.
 I've been able to study music with individuals all over the world!
 It has been so interesting to hear about everyone's musical journey as part of these courses.
-In 2021, I earned a certificate in [Professional General Music Studies](https://online.berklee.edu/certificates/general-music-studies-professional) and another certificate in [Advanced Professional Theory, Harmony, and Ear Training](https://online.berklee.edu/certificates/theory-harmony-ear-training-advanced-professional).
+In 2021, I earned a certificate in [Professional General Music Studies](https://online.berklee.edu/certificates/general-music-studies-professional) and another certificate in [Advanced Professional Theory, Harmony, and Ear Training](https://online.berklee.edu/certificates/theory-harmony-ear-training-advanced-professional) (see my certificates at [Accredible](https://www.credential.net/profile/xanderdawson563034/wallet)).
 I was also a recipient of the Berklee Online Celebrity Scholarship in 2020 for my merit-based accomplishments in the program.
+Now that I've completed the program, I'm volunteering for the [Berklee Online Mentor Collective](https://online.berklee.edu/mentor-collective).

 When the pandemic hit, I started to make saxophone multitrack videos.
 These videos have been an outlet for me to explore the different ways of making music.
 My [first video](https://www.youtube.com/watch?v=1f0eIEh81dM) was a saxophone quartet.
 However, I’ve expanded to include other woodwind doubling instruments, piano, and voice.
 I’ve enjoyed exploring the technological side of music production, and I can’t wait to explore it more.
 I use [Final Cut Pro](https://www.apple.com/final-cut-pro/) for my video editing and [Logic Pro](https://www.apple.com/logic-pro/) for my audio editing.